w3bdesign/earthdoom/tools/README.md

 # EarthDoom Tools

-Collection of utilities and tools for the EarthDoom project, organized by functionality.
+Collection of utilities and tools for the Earth Doom project, organized by functionality.

 ## Directory Structure